-Planning to Retire Due to a Disability
+Planning to Retire Due to a Disability?

-If you're planning to retire due to a disability, you'll pay one of the premiums shown in Table 4.
-Premiums Specific to Disability Retirees Who Retired Before 1/1/2017, which will vary if you cover dependents.
+If you're planning to retire due to a disability, you'll pay one of the premiums in Table 4.
+Premiums for Disability Retirees Who Retired Before Jan.
+1, 2017.
+Premiums vary if you cover dependents.